open-metadata/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/profiler/index.md

 When setting up a profiler workflow, you have the possibility to filter out/in certain databases, schemas, or tables.
 Using this feature will greatly help you narrow down which table you want to profile.

 ### 2. Sampling and Partitionning your Tables
-On a table asset you have the possibility to add a sample percentage/rows and a partitionning logic.
+On a table asset, you have the possibility to add a sample percentage/rows and a partitioning logic.
 Doing so will significantly reduce the amount of data scanned and the computing power required to perform the different operations.

 For sampling, you can set a sampling percentage at the workflow level.